 Thickly 'sliced' pasta ribbons, one of the oldest pasta shapes.
 Wider than linguine and thinner.
 Northern Italians call the same shape tagliatelle.

-Fettuce is a wider cut of pasta; fettuccia riccia is extra wide and curled (other names include manfredine, riccioline, ricciarelle, and sfresatine).
+Fettucce is a wider cut of pasta; fettuccia riccia is extra wide and curled (other names include manfredine, riccioline, ricciarelle and sfresatine).

-Fettucelle is the narrower version of fettucine, and can also be curled (fettuccelle ricce).
+Fettuccelle is the narrower version of fettuccine, and can also be curled (fettuccelle ricce).
 It's the same as nastrini, reginelle or reginette).

-In mid-June Grotte Santo Stefano in Viterbo province holds its annual Sagra delle Fettucine, celebrating the pasta with three difference sauces (the Tris di Fettucine): ragú, porcini mushrooms or wild boar sauce.
+In mid-June Grotte Santo Stefano in Viterbo province holds its annual Sagra delle Fettuccine, celebrating the pasta with three difference sauces (the Tris di Fettuccine): ragú, porcini mushrooms or wild boar sauce.